November 16, 2011

 I went online to see what I could discover about healing following lumpectomies, and the truth is there really isn’t much information out there.
 I looked both online and in the books I have about breast cancer and nowhere yet have I discovered anyone talking in detail about recovery from lumpectomy surgery after the first couple of weeks.
 Everyone in the clinical field seems to think recovery will be pretty quick and easy.
 But looking at discussions on the breastcancer.org site, it appears there are many women who have swelling and discomfort for several months after the surgery.

 What I have discovered is that a sports bra or the surgical bra they put on me in the hospital gave support to the breast tissue, but also created a lot of sensitivity in the nipple area.
 Nipples are obviously sensitive areas anyway, but when they’ve been impacted by surgery, they are even more so.
-Thus, supportive bras will feel good to the breast itself (especially for larger-breasted women) but will not feel good to the nipple.
+Thus, supportive bras will feel good to the breast itself (especially for larger-breasted women) but may not feel good to the nipple.
 My nipples didn’t stop being hyper-sensitive until about two months after the surgery.

 As far as lifting and heavy physical activity, I think we need to tune into our intuition.
 Among other things, I am a massage therapist, and I was very wary of doing massage again because my right arm/hand is dominant and deeper work most definitely uses muscles in my chest!
 The site of my incision is pretty much directly lateral to my right nipple, therefore it is a little lower than most of the pectoral muscles.
 However it would most definitely impact the serratus anterior muscles which are involved with a pushing kind of motion.
 I was also aware the lifting and pulling motions would impact my breast tissue.